Drizin/CodegenCS/src/CodegenCS/README.md

-This page is only about the Core Library - if you're looking for utilities (e.g. database extractors) and templates (e.g. POCOs), please check the [Main Page](https://github.com/Drizin/CodegenCS/).
+This page is only about the Core Library - if you're looking for utilities (e.g. database extractors) and templates (e.g. POCOs), please check out the [Main Page](https://github.com/Drizin/CodegenCS/).

 # CodegenCS (Core Library)